HOW TO Create a Business Process Model (BPMN)

 Business Process Modeling Examples

-The second visualization makes it easier to communicate your business process model with stakeholders.
+The second visualization makes communicating your business process model with stakeholders easier.

 Process Model Artist Impression Example.